 Highland Orchards- West Chester

-Strawberry picking typically starts in around May 31 into mid-June.
+Strawberry picking typically starts late May and lasts through mid-June.
 Families are asked to register in the Farm Market and purchase pre-paid picking baskets.
 At that time, participants also receive tokens to ride the shuttle.
 A shuttle stops at the Farm Market and takes everyone out to the fields together.
 PYO is open 7 days per week with the last shuttle leaving at 4:30 PM.
 A visit to the goats, playground, and bakery complete the day at Highland Orchards.
 There is no admission fee; however, there is a minimum purchase requirement.

 Maple Acres Farm and Market- Plymouth Meeting